 At T. Madden & Associates, P.C., we practice all forms of personal injury law, including:

-- Medical Malpractice: Doctors make mistakes, and sometimes these mistakes cause serious harm.
+- Medical Negligence and Malpractice: Doctors make mistakes, and sometimes these mistakes cause serious harm.
 Not every mistake rises to the level of medical malpractice, but many of them do.
 When they do, you are entitled to compensation.

 - Slip and Fall Accidents: Slip and fall accidents result in over a million emergency room visits every year in the United States alone.
 If you were injured because someone else was careless (a department store owner who failed to properly maintain an escalator, for example), you may have a valid slip and fall claim.